SerajAgbarya/2022_3_GROUP-8-/README.md

 1. run tests for app module `python3 manage.py test app.tests --settings=cdfi.settings`

 ### Test Coverage
-for app module test:

 1. run `pip install coverage` (or use pip3 based on what u have)
-2. run for example: `coverage run manage.py test app.tests --settings=cdfi.settings`
+2. run for example: `coverage run manage.py test app.tests --settings=cdfi.settings` (this for app module )
 3. to get results: run `coverage report` or `coverage html`